AnarAgaev/Webpack-template-for-layout/README.md

 - add source-maps in development mode
 - LiveServer for relead pages in development mode
 - Babel transporter to support old JavaScript standards
+- separation of JS and CSS into vendor and custom ones to optimize loading
 - integration normalize.css
 - integration  Bootstrap 4 grid